Malak-Sabry-104/NestHash/README.md

 ---

-Have you ever searched for an image or file but couldn’t remember its name? but remembered its contents perfectly?🧠🔍
+Have you ever searched for an image or file but couldn’t remember its name? but remembered its contents perfectly?
-Or knew the name but had no clue where it was saved? 🗂️🤷‍♀️ Yeah... same here.
+Or knew the name but had no clue where it was saved? 🗂️🤷‍♀️

+- Yeah... same here.
+-
-And when things disappear, I’m left wondering: was it deleted, or just hiding somewhere? 🫥🗑️

-That’s what inspired me to build NestHash — a CLI project born from that everyday struggle. 💡🛠️
+And when things disappear, I’m left wondering: was it deleted, or just hiding somewhere? 🫥🗑️ That’s what inspired me to build NestHash — a CLI project born from that everyday struggle. 💡🛠️

 ---